gabrielcc2/TestsForScanVariantsWithLMS/README.md

 # TestsForScanVariantsWithLMS

-In this test we use Light-weight modular staging (LMS) (scala-lms.github.io) and their version of a DSL api (provided in the LMS tutorials site, with some minor modifications of our own), to generate C code for different optimizations of the Scan operation.Basically we support loop unrolling, branch free code, vectorization and parallelization using phthreads.
+In these tests we use Light-weight modular staging (LMS) (scala-lms.github.io) and their version of a DSL api (provided in the LMS tutorials site, with some minor modifications of our own), to generate C code for different optimizations of the Scan operation.
+Basically we are trying to study how code generation could be carried out for loop unrolling, branch free code, vectorization and parallelization using phthreads.

 The last 2 are still not included in this release.